cedric-c/grafee/README.md

 ## Guide

+> For Mach-O based systems, you can reference the executable in the release and run grafee without having installed go.
+Make sure to also have the `config.LANG.json` files in the same directory as grafee.
+These will be packaged inside grafee in future releases.

-In order to run grafee you need to have installed go.
+In order to run grafee on non Mach-O based systems, you need to have installed go.
 You must also be able to generate the CSV files using any spreadsheet application.
 Personally, I use Numbers on OSX but any should work.

 1. First you want to navigate to the correct directory (this is typically your working directory if you've cloned the project)